lkomar/recruitment-task/README.md

 Welcome!
 This is my approach to the task I got from a great guy that wrote to me on LinkedIn 😁.
 I decided to give it a go since the stack looks quite awesome 🔥.
 I'm a huge fan of dark mode!
 With that in mind I added some basic styling for it, but let the browser defaults decide which to present.
-I didn't use Cypress for testing before so I decided I'll learn something new even though it's probably not the most common choice for a testing library.
+I didn't use Cypress for testing before so I decided I'll learn something new even though next projects tend to use React Testing Library with Jest in order to do that.

 ---